magnusviri/jamfpro-docker-compose/README.md

 # Jamf Pro docker-compose
-Docker Compose file to get Jamf Pro running with minimal effort
+Docker Compose file to get Jamf Pro running with minimal effort.

 FYI: Jamf Pro is not free and is not included in this repository.
-You must purchase it and download it before this will work.
+You must purchase it before this will work.
+Instructions for downloading it are below.

 ## Clone Repository

-This setup assumes you already have docker-compose and docker (using docker toolbox) installed.
+This setup assumes you already have docker-compose and docker installed.

 ```
 git clone github.com/magnusviri/jamfpro-docker-compose.git